 - Dismiss the case or individual charge(s) against the student and vacate any portion or all of the sanction(s);

 - Remand the case to the original hearing body to consider a specific issue as directed by the appeal officer or refer the case to a new hearing body to be reheard.
 If possible, a new hearing body should be different from the one that originally decided the case.
 If a case is reheard by a hearing body, the sanction imposed can be greater than that imposed at the original hearing.

-A student and hearing officer may agree in advance to minor deviations from procedure.
+A student and hearing officer may agree in advance to deviations from procedure.
 Such deviations are not then subject to appeal.
-Other minor deviations are acceptable as long as such deviations are not found upon appeal to be materially harmful to the respondent.
+Other deviations are acceptable as long as such deviations are not found upon appeal to be materially harmful to the respondent.
 The office of student life, student conduct and the committee on academic misconduct may create additional procedures in alignment with this code.

 Records of the Committee on Academic Misconduct